mastodon/joinmastodon/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the Mastodon website 🦣
+Thank you for considering contributing to the Mastodon project website 🦣

 You may want to contribute in the following ways:

 - Finding and reporting bugs
 - Translating the site into various languages
 - Adding apps

+> [!NOTE]
+> This is not the correct repository for contributions to the code that runs mastodon.social (ie the Mastodon server run by the code Mastodon team).
+>
+> Go back up to the [top level Mastodon organisation](https://github.com/mastodon).

 ## Bug reports